brickfrog/justin.vc/content/posts/reminder-check-doom-defaults-agenda.md

 org-super-agenda to show the wrong date (three days before).
 No matter what I did it seemed to default back, which set me on a bit of a "I will figure this out out of spite!" path.
-I spent an hour randomly looking through my own literate config and config.el, nothing semed to work except for manually running the block which would set things correctly until I next restarted the emacs server / client.
+I spent an hour randomly looking through my own literate config and config.el, nothing seemed to work except for manually running the block which would set things correctly until I next restarted the emacs server / client.

 I ended up getting annoyed and asking for help on